Pre-Calabi-Yau structures and moduli of representations: Shifted symplectic and Poisson structures on moduli spaces of representations

-for any $f \in \cA(x,y)$, where sticking the subscripts $(-)_{ij}$ on the left hand side means applying the map \eqref{sticking_map_rep}, while that on the right hand side means applying the map \eqref{vdB_sticking_map}.
-The left and right sides of \eqref{sDf_ij} are then elements in $\Omega^1_{{\rm com}}(\cA_V)$ and $\Omega^1(\cA)_V^{\ab}$ respectively, and their equality asserted in \eqref{sDf_ij} means that they correspond to each other under the isomorphism \eqref{vdB_diff1}.

-A crucial feature of the Van den Bergh functor is that it respects the $\GL_V$-action on $\Spec(\cA_V)$.
-Namely, for each DG module $M \in \dgMod(\cAe)$, the DG module $M_V$ admits a natural $\GL_V$-equivariance structure.
-Indeed, giving a $\GL_V$-equivariance structure on a DG module $L$ over $\cA_V$ is equivalent to giving a $\GL_V$ action on $\Sym_{\cA_V}(L)$ extending the action on $\cA_V$.
-By \eqref{vdB_sym_alg}, the commutative DG algebra $\Sym_{\cA_V}(M_V^{\ab})$ is isomorphic to $\bigl( \, T_{\cA}(M) \, \bigr)_V$.
-As the result of applying the representation functor, it therefore admits a $\GL_V$-action extending that on $\cA_V$.
-In other words, $M_V^{\ab}$ inherits a natural $\GL_V$-equivariance structure.
-Therefore the Van den Bergh functor can be regarded as a functor
+The isomorphism \eqref{vdB_sym_alg} allows us to give a $\GL_V$-equivariance structure on $M_V^{\ab}$.
+Namely, recall that giving a $\GL_V$-equivariance structure on a dg module $L$ over $\cA_V$ is equivalent to giving a $\GL_V$ action on $\Sym_{\cA_V}(L)$ extending the given action on $\cA_V$.
+Thus, the natural $\GL_V$-action on $\bigl( T_{\cA}(M) \bigr)_V $ provides such an equivariance structure on $M_V^{\ab}$.
+Thus, we may regard the linearization functor as a functor

-to the category of $\GL_V$-equivariant DG modules on $\cA_V$.
-As alluded at the beginning of this subsection, this is (Quillen) equivalent to the category of quasi-coherent complexes on the derived stack $\mathpzc{DRep}(\cA,V)$.